 I made this Small Batch Blackberry jam pretty quickly and easily the same day I made Blackberry pie and froze blackberries, all before we headed to the beach for the afternoon.
 In fact, I made the jam the same time I was baking the pie.

-I made my jam in a 10 inch stock-pot, because it had a large surface area and a relatively small volume of jam, it cooked down much more quickly than a standard jam recipe.
+I made my jam in a 10-inch stock-pot because it had a large surface area and a relatively small volume of jam, it cooked down much more quickly than a standard jam recipe.
 It is easier to get the jam to 220° degrees in smaller batches, so you can often skip the addition of pectin.
-One of my favorite things about small batch jam making is the shorter cook time creates a jam with outstanding cooler.
+One of my favorite things about small batch jam making is the shorter cook time creates a jam with outstanding color.
 I mean this blackberry jam had a beautiful glowing color.
 Yes, past-tense we ate it all already.
 In hindsight canning this jam was a waste of time, stored in the fridge, this jam will keep approximately 2 weeks, that is if your family doesn’t devour it within a matter of days like mine did 🙂

 Eat it on a fresh homemade muffin, and you’ll know why ours disappeared so quickly.